IgorGiroti/weather-tracker/README.md

 -> MVVM with Clean Architecture: Modular, scalable, and maintainable code structure.

+-> SharedPreferences: Local storage for saving user preferences and settings.

 This Android project requires an **API Key** to function correctly.
 To ensure the application can access the necessary services (Weather API), you must add your **API Key** to the `local.properties` configuration file.

 ## ⚙️ **Setup Instructions**